Kahiing/CDE/README.md

 Therefore, I won't be uploading new lecture notes here unless there is a specific request.

 - I think my notes are quite useful for the **midterm**, but not so much for the **final exam** —
-Honestly, I was too lazy to write stuff down properly during the final period 😅
+Honestly, I was too lazy to write stuff down properly during the final period.

 So feel free to use these notes to help you study, but don't rely on them 100% — especially near the end!